OswaldTheHero/Practice-Repo-FA2022/flpoly_student.md

 - Intro to Data Science

-- Course 2
+- Principles of Microeconomics

-- Course 3
+- Intro to Entrepernurship

-- Course 4
+- Law class

 **Hobbies:**